changtaoshuai/Marketing_Analytics/README.md

 df['reviews'] = df['reviews'].apply(stemming)
 ```

-After the text cleaning, I imported machine learning packages and defined a function that calculated accuracy of confusion matrices.
-This allowed model's prediction results to be within one star difference.
-To be more specific, if a review is 4 stars, a prediction of 3 stars or 5 stars is accurate.
+After cleaning the text, I imported machine learning packages and defined a function that calculated accuracy of confusion matrices.
+This allowed the model's prediction results to be within one star difference.
+In other words, if a review has 4 stars, a prediction of 3 stars or 5 stars is considered accurate for this model.
 #### Modeling
 ```python
 from sklearn.feature_extraction.text import TfidfVectorizer